ScarlettEscudero/Grit-Network/README.md

 # Grit-Network
 Code and dataset for Grit Network Analysis project.
+The R script includes descriptive statistics, network estimation, network description, and three simulations studys to test replicability of the network.